BigRedDoge/FlappyGym/README.md

-# IntelliFlap: OpenAI Gym environment for reinforcement learning training
+# FlappyGym: A Flappy Bird OpenAI Gym environment for reinforcement learning